d4lanis/d4lanis.com/QUICKSTART.md

 ### Development

 - **Hot reload**: Changes are automatically reflected
+- **Dark mode**: Click the sun/moon icon in the navbar to toggle themes
 - **Language toggle**: Use the globe icon in the navbar
 - **Smooth scrolling**: Click navigation items to scroll to sections
+- **Auto theme detection**: App respects your system's color scheme preference

 ### Building for Production